useEffect Pet Peeve: Side Effects, Not Initialization

 Initially starting

-off with no value:undefined
+remainingoff with no value:undefined -

 Running a

-to the result ofgetNames()
+useEffecttosetRemainingto the result ofgetNames()

 This version of the

-component will
+WaitingQueue component will

 crash on first render!
 Because the

-piece of state
+remaining piece of state

-starts off as undefined
+starts off as undefined,

 asking for

-throws an
+remaining.length throws an

 error.